 The Bensenville Park District Celebrates the Arrival of Chickens to the Farm

 2015 saw the completion of the restorative phase with the work to the oldest barn and brooding house.
-Now, chickens have arrived to the farm.
+Now, chickens have arrived at the farm.
 These are the first steps toward the fulfillment of a grander vision of an accredited museum and a living history farm.
 You are invited to be part of this effort to enable Fischer Farm to achieve its greatest potential.

 Bensenville Park District Receives Grant for Fischer Farm